pennlabs/constitution/readme.md

 In the case of two Directors, they will divide up work and responsibility at their discretion.

 **Pay**.
-The Director position is currently volunteer and unpaid, though that is subject to change with approval of the Board.
+The Director position is encouraged to be volunteer and unpaid, but Directors have the option to be paid up to the rate of developers, currently $16 per hour.

 #### Responsibilities
 - Attend all developer meetings and oversee high-level project and technical direction.